Maryland Transit Administration: Baltimore City Public School System

-An agreement between the Baltimore City Public School System and the Maryland Transit Administration provided eligible BCPSS students (usually students who live outside a predetermined area surrounding the school) during a school year with a color-coded booklet of dated tickets each month and an identification card.
+An agreement between the Baltimore City Public School System and the Maryland Transit Administration provided eligible BCPSS students with a color-coded booklet of dated tickets each month during the school year and an identification card.
 The tickets allowed students to ride on MTA buses, light rail, and subway free going to and from school.
 The farebox was able to issue magnetic transfers to ticket holders who must use more than one bus.
 They were valid for 90 minutes of unlimited travel at the driver's discretion.
 In 2011, a new agreement was put in place for the students.
 Instead of the color-coded booklet, they were issued a monthly bus pass called an S-Pass.
 It is a bus pass that is valid for the given month from 6 am until 8 pm.
 The S-Pass can allow students to ride and pass through an unlimited times through the Metro Subway gate, unlike the transfers from the color-coded booklet from in the past.